Double Trouble (band): Double Trouble after Vaughan (1990–present)

 Layton and Shannon then helped form two "semi-supergroups" in Austin, Arc Angels and Storyville in the 1990s, and worked with W. C. Clark, Kenny Wayne Shepherd, and Doyle Bramhall.
 In 2001, they released a new studio album as Double Trouble, entitled Been a Long Time, on Tone-Cool Records.
 This album featured appearances from Doyle Bramhall, Lou Ann Barton, Reese Wynans, Jonny Lang, Willie Nelson, Dr. John, and Jimmie Vaughan.
 The album hit #1 on the U.S. Blues charts and peaked at #126 on the Billboard 200.

-Double Trouble later worked as the rhythm section for Jimmy D. Lane and play on his most recent CD It's Time (2004).
+Double Trouble later worked as the rhythm section for Jimmy D. Lane and play on his album, It's Time (2004).
 They also play on two albums by Brazilian blues guitarist Nuno Mindelis, and toured with Joe Bonamassa later in the 2000s.

 In 2015, Double Trouble with Vaughan were inducted into the Rock and Roll Hall of Fame.

 In 2019, Double Trouble, along with Reese Wynans, Kenny Wayne Shepherd, and others, recorded the album Sweet Release, featuring many songs from Double Trouble's mainstream career.
 The album was released on March 1, 2019.